Date published: 17 August 2015

 “We would strongly advise those using share home accommodation to exercise a good deal of caution.
 Ultimately, if you are staying in a stranger’s home it’s up to you to use common sense.”

-Travel insurance will cover your lost or stolen belongings provided they are not left unattended (policies will vary in their total luggage value; you can cover your belongings for a whopping $30,000 with Citibank or $25,000 with Southern Cross).
+Travel insurance will cover your lost or stolen belongings provided they are not left unattended (policies will vary in their total luggage value; you can cover your belongings for a whopping $25,000 with Southern Cross).
 You would be covered if your belongings are stolen from the house or apartment you are renting, however, things get more complicated if you are sharing an Airbnb with other renters.
 If this is the case your homestay would be considered a ‘public space’, and you would be required to keep your belongings in a locked room.

 Natalie Ball adds: